nlmaca/Enecsys_Dashboard/README.md

 Forum Topic on Tweakers: http://gathering.tweakers.net/forum/list_messages/1627615/0
 Demo: not yet available (check screenshots in INSTALL directory)

+# Enecsys_Dashboard - Version 2.3.1
+- did some minor fixes on the installer based on feedback of a user (Thx JakeNL)
+- updated the dashboard installers to make a copy of the config file in case it already exists.
+- added some more logic to the webinstaller. about what to fill in at the webdirectory

 # Enecsys_Dashboard - Version 2.3
 - fixed some typo's in the readme
 - changed description in detailed overview (Power(Wh) to Power (W))